grampelberg/backbone.couchdb.js/README.md

 Note that the couch function can return just about any query parameter.
 I find it especially useful for limiting the collection size and using startKey/endKey.

+## _changes

+To get the changes feed working, you need to enable it in your model.

+    Backbone.Collection.extend({
+        change_feed: true
+    })

+This is going to try and add everything on changes to your collection (which probably isn't the most desirable thing).
+To add filtering, so that the collection only sees updates for the specific thing it tracks, you can add a key to the `couch()` method.

+    Backbone.Collection.extend({
+        change_feed: true,
+        couch: function() {
+            return {
+                filter: {
+                    filter: 'design/my_filter',
+                    /* query parameters */
+                    test: 'foobar'
+                }
+            }
+        }
+    })

 ## Update handlers

 It is possible to use an update handler for all model create/updates.
 Just add